lexibank/germancognates/cldf/README.md

 <a name="ds-cldfmetadatajson"> </a>

-# Wordlist CLDF dataset providing Cognates from German, Dutch, and English
+# Wordlist CLDF dataset accompanying Nieder and List's "Assessment of Mutual Intelligibilit" from 2024

 **CLDF Metadata**: [cldf-metadata.json](./cldf-metadata.json)